How to identify your ideal target group

 The first thing you need to know is that personalisation is the key to success in marketing.
 So, before you can start any marketing activity, you need to know who your customers are.
 In the end, your marketing efforts have to be directed to the right people.

-When a business has a clear target group, they can describe their ideal customer as a single person.
+When a business has a clear target audience, they can describe their ideal customer as a single person.
 A buyer persona.
 This is fictional characters that combines the needs, interests and behavioural patterns of your real and potential customers.
 A buyer persona supports you in understanding your customers better.

 “The better you understand your customer, the faster your business will grow”